Ergonomics with Baby Care and Self Care After Cesarean Section

 Avoid twisting to lift or carry the baby.

 Close to body- keep the baby close to you as you lift and carry.

 Keep movements smooth and avoid jerky or quick movements.

-Getting the baby in and out of the carseat is difficult to do without getting into an awkward (and pain inducing) position.
+Another aspect of proper self care after cesarean section involves getting the baby in and out of the carseat.
+It is difficult to do without getting into an awkward (and pain inducing) position.
 Do not keep both of your feet on the ground and do not twist your entire body to place the baby into the seat, this will put your shoulders, knees, back, wrists, and neck at risk for injury.

 If the car seat is in one of the outside seats, put one leg into your car and face the car seat to put the baby in and out of the car seat.
 This position takes some of the pressure off of your back.